Slavery & Capitalism: Debates on the Marxist Left

 July 2015

 There is much theoretical debate among Marxists about the relationship of slavery to capitalist accumulation.
 This is often formulated as a debate about stagist theories of history, modernizationist/developmentalist theories, and/or theories of modes of production.
-This paper takes up the the debates and explains how they present & configure the problem of value realization in its relationship to global capitalism in the nineteenth and twentieth centuries.
+This paper takes up the debates and explains how they present & configure the problem of value realization in its relationship to global capitalism in the nineteenth and twentieth centuries.

 A theoretical exposition of the relationship between slavery and capital accumulation must answer some key questions: (1) How does slave labor advance the realization of value?
 (2) How do we conceptualize the dependence of free labor on slave labor?
 (And how does this affect our understanding of free labor?)
 (3) How could we accurately describe slavery as “capitalist” in any meaningful sense?
 Or, rather, does slavery remain a “pre-capitalist” system of social relations even when incorporated into the larger system of capital production?
 (4) Lastly, how does this study deepen our understanding of the nature of capital accumulation?